filafb/learning-docker/learning-docker.md

 ##Multi-Stage builds
   - in the example @ ./multi-state, we create a image from Ubuntu, but we don't need all the functionalities.
 So, later, we copy what we need from builder to the new image, then run what we need

+## App Hierarchy
+  - stack (interactions of all the services)
+  - Services (define how containers behave in production)
+  - Containers